 Teaching assistants are crucial.
 Video lectures have conventions.
 There are many tips and guidelines students can follow to get the coursework done.

-They may require graded or ungraded homework.
-Quizzes have due dates and are timed and untimed.
+An acronym for MOOC is a Course.
+Popular topics are often the subject.
+May require graded or ungraded homework.
+Quizzes are due on a date.
+Also, timed.
 There are a lot of multiple choice tests.

 Professors offer lectures through online videos.
-Materials can be downloaded.
+Material download.
 Teaching assistants monitor the discussions and provide help.